canonical/rockcraft/docs/tutorial/django.rst

 Pack the Django application into a rock
 =======================================

-First, you'll need a ``rockcraft.yaml`` file.
+First, we'll need a ``rockcraft.yaml`` file.
 Rockcraft will automate its creation and tailoring for a Django application by using the ``django-framework`` profile: